 Call Smithey Law Group, LLC Today

 At Smithey Law Group LLC, we have more than 45 years of combined experience successfully representing clients across the community in a wide variety of labor and employment law matters.
 We understand the law, and we understand the best strategies for pursuing justice on your behalf – whether you are litigating a matter all the way to a trial, or whether you are pursuing an out of court settlement.
 We would be honored to have the opportunity to pursue justice on your behalf as well.
-Call us today – we look forward to speaking with you soon.
+Call us today or fill out our online form– we look forward to speaking with you soon.